garrandall/popular-music-data/tracks/tin-man-miranda-lambert.md

 You give me your armor
 And you can have my heart

-Ohh, ohh, oh
+Ohh, oh, oh
-Ohh, ohh, oh
+Ohh, oh, oh
-Ohh, ohh, oh
+Ohh, oh, oh
-Ohh, ohh, oh
+Ohh, oh, oh